jimiadrian/team-bot/How-to-handle-unknown-type-events-and-messages.md

 }
 ```

 `UnknownMessage#getEventBody` returns the array of raw event payload.
-It makes you to be able to implement the behavior of the event even if this SDK doesn't support the event type　（`UnknownMessage#getMessageBody` is also）.
+It makes you to be able to implement the behavior of the event even if this SDK doesn't support the event type（`UnknownMessage#getMessageBody` is also）.